GinjaChris/dnssec_live/README.md

 Start by booting into installed arch linux environment.
 Install anarchy linux or archlabs if you don't know what you are doing!

- #su   ----> make sure you do everything as root!
+Make sure you do everything as root:
+#su

 #pacman -Syu archiso